 Enjoy Online Role-Playing Games?

-A labor of love project for me is BrowserQuests,™ an online, text-based (but graphics-enhanced), single-player, persistent world role-playing game (RPG).
-A sort of cross between a traditional pencil-and-paper RPG and a novel (or, more appropriately, an interactive novel), players register with the site, choose a pre-made character to play and then enter the story, acting as the game’s chief protagonist and eventually leading an adventuring party of virtual heroes on a series of heroic quests to help make the fantasy world they have entered a better place.
-While the experience is primarily text-based, associated artwork livens-up the user interface, along with an original background music score.
+A labor of love project for me is BrowserQuests,™ an online, text-based (but multimedia-enhanced), single-player, persistent world role-playing game (RPG).
+A sort of cross between a traditional pencil-and-paper RPG and a novel (or, more appropriately, an interactive novel), players register with the site, create a custom character to play and then enter the story, acting as the game’s chief protagonist and eventually leading an adventuring party of virtual heroes on a series of heroic quests to help make the fantasy world they have entered a better place.
+While the experience is primarily text-based, associated AI-generated artwork livens-up the user interface, along with an original background music score and even browser-based narration.
 A virtual game master (GM) referees the overall experience as well, acting as a guide to facilitate the play typically found in a traditional person-to-person, table-top, pencil-and-paper gaming scenario.

 Briefly, BrowserQuests™ is the culmination of nearly 40 years of general fantasy role-playing design, development and experimentation.
 First introduced to the paper-and-pencil game “Dungeons and Dragons” as well as the Commodore VIC-20 back in 1982, I went on to develop a multitude of fantasy-themed games for the Commodore 64, Windows PC platform and eventually the Internet, producing my own multimedia-enhanced MediaNovel® “Convictions” in 1995 (later renamed “Wizard Reborn”), a subsequent role-playing novel in 2008, a follow-up interactive fiction prototype “Dogma” in 2014 and then this massive online RPG in late 2016 that attempted to bring the Basic Fantasy RPG rule set to the Internet.